JohanneTangeA/AppMyFriends/README.md

 Requirements that was delivered: Login, Posts and actitivites

-Requirements that was delivered: Location, Direct messages, suggestions about friend-matches
+Requirements that was not delivered: Location, Direct messages, suggestions about friend-matches